xiyuan-fengyu/ppspider/README.md

 ![ppspiderJobs.en.png](https://i.loli.net/2018/08/29/5b862f27e2809.png)

 # Update Note
+2018-11-19 v0.1.19
+1. Fix a bug: the logger always print error as '{}'.
+2. You can select multiple items when the condition has a list of options on the UI interface.
+3. Update puppeteer version to 0.10.0.

 2018-09-19 v0.1.18
 1. Change the reference address of the exported class in index.ts to the original path, so that the user can locate the source code location in the editor quickly.